-If you make an application to repurchase your Life Plan or Critical Illness following a claim and we accept it, you'll receive a new Policy Schedule, which outlines your specific cover details.
-Together, this PDS, the PDS referred to in your original Policy Schedule, your new Policy Schedule and your original Policy Document form your insurance contract with us.
+If you make an application to repurchase your Term Insurance or Life Cover following a claim and we accept it, you'll receive a new Policy Schedule, which outlines your specific cover details.
+Together, this PDS, the CIB or disclosure document referred to in your original Policy Schedule, your new Policy Schedule and your original Policy Document form your insurance contract with us.

-When we issue you or the trustee with a new Policy, the terms and conditions of the new Policy will be the same as those that applied to your original Policy or cover, while Premiums on the new Policy will use the premium rates which apply at the time of issuing the new Policy.
+When we issue you or the trustee with a new Policy, the terms and conditions of the new Policy will be the same as those that applied to your original Policy or cover, while premiums on the new Policy will use the premium rates which apply at the time of issuing the new Policy.